 (5) The results of the latest FERC staff audit of the utility for compliance with the FERC Uniform System of Accounts.

-(6) The utility's operating and construction budgets for the following:,
+(6) The utility's operating and construction budgets for the following:, which shall be provided by expense or capital account and subaccount, respectively.

 (A) The test year .